Jump to section

 A token is not a word and not a character — it is a subword unit produced by an algorithm called Byte Pair Encoding (BPE).

-Claude and most modern LLMs use Byte Pair Encoding (BPE) with a vocabulary of roughly 65,000 tokens.
+Most modern LLMs use Byte Pair Encoding (BPE).
+Vocabulary sizes vary: LLaMA 3 uses 128,256 tokens, GPT-4 uses ~100,000, and GPT-4o uses ~200,000.
 Common words like 'the' are a single token.
-Uncommon words get split into multiple pieces — 'uncharacteristically' might become ['un', 'character', 'istic', 'ally'].
+Uncommon words get split into multiple pieces — 'uncharacteristically' might become ['un', 'character', 'istic', 'ally'] in a simplified illustration (in practice, BPE splits follow frequency patterns, not morphology — in a large modern vocabulary this word might actually be a single token).
 Rare strings reduce all the way down to raw bytes.

 How BPE Builds a Vocabulary